Grand Meteora Hotel

 PALAZZO, Cafe Bar Restaurant in Meteora

-We picked the most beautiful location, with breathtaking views to create a pleasant and functional space for…SHOW ON MAP
+We picked the most beautiful location, with breathtaking views to create a pleasant and functional space for special and unique moments of your event.
+With truly spectacular views to the Meteora rocks, you can experience…SHOW ON MAP

 Meteora is certainly not the place for extreme nightlife, as it is mostly a spiritual place.
-You…SHOW ON MAP
+You will find some nice cafes in Kalambaka that turn into bars in the evening, but their music is…SHOW ON MAP

 Meteora means ‘suspended in space’.
 Your first, second and third sight of these impossibly tall, vertical rocks will have you gasping in disbelief.
 But it’s not just the incredible geology that stretches your imagination.
 It’s the monasteries balanced on these pinnacles.
 How did they get there?
 The monks who built them were the original rock climbers, lifting the materials up with pulleys, nets and their bare hands.